 As long as you love your bullet journal and devote to it either the time it takes to make it beautiful or you don’t fall trap to the comparison game like I did, this system will work for you.

 The magic’s in the Bullet Journaling … Index.

 I love love love the idea of the Index page.
 Keeping a list on one page of what your bullet journal contains?
 Brilliant.
 I ended up rewriting my index three times to include and exclude pages whose relevancy was limited.
 Which is why this is written on the very first page inside the journal, that flimsy first page on the left. ;)

 Tip: If you’re digging into bullet journaling for the first time, I recommend starting a few pages in, just in case you do what I did!

 Why I still love my bullet journal

-I’ll be keeping my bullet journal for occasional use and then storing it in that sacred space in the understairs closet because I love it.
-I tried something new, and it didn’t exactly work for me but I still enjoyed the fun I had.
+I’ll be keeping my bullet journal and then storing it in that sacred space in the understairs closet when I’m through and ready to move on to the next one.

-Exhibit D: 2017 Reading Log Page <– I posted a picture of this page on Instagram because that’s how much I love it.
+Exhibit A: 2017 Reading Log Page <– I posted a picture of this page on Instagram because that’s how much I love it.